-People are ditching bricks and mortar (and even solid ground) behind in cities across the globe in favour of floating homes.
+People are ditching bricks and mortar in cities across the globe in favour of floating homes.

-Canal boats have long been favoured as off-grid urban retreats, with the added bonus that their occupants can up sticks at the drop of a hat.
-But they’re often on the smaller side.
-Here are five floating homes that use their square footage wisely, from a river barges with views of the Louvre to a minimalist take on aquatic living.
+Canal boats have long been favoured as off-grid urban retreats, with the added bonus that their occupants can up-sticks at the drop of a hat.
+But they’re often on the smaller – and narrower – side of waterside living.
+Here are five floating homes that use their square footage wisely, from a barge with views of the Louvre to an architect-designed minimalist retreat.

 Quai de Conti barge in front of the Louvre, Paris

 4 bedrooms; €1.2m via Espaces Atypiques

 Located just over the river from Paris’ Jardin des Tuileries, this 39-metre-long barge is so big it has been divided into two independent living spaces.
 There are views to the Louvre and across the Seine from its portholes, and plenty of space to sit and enjoy them from the boat’s main living space.

 The listing says that the two flats can be easily combined, giving the boat four bedrooms in total, as well as an upstairs study – reached by a curving metal staircase.
 Its interiors (which favour bright pops of traffic-cone orange in places) will need a refresh, but the bones are impressive and the views even more so for this floating holiday home.

 Nautical living gets a Nordic twist at this five-bedroom floating home, located in Copenhagen’s Holmen neighbourhood.
 The boat was built in 1910 as a charter ship before being converted into a full-time home.
 Would-be owners with the travel bug will be pleased to know the engine is fully functional, meaning the home can leave port at any time.

 For those that are more interested in cosying down on the water, the entire boat has been sandblasted, painted and insulated.
 Whitewash walls and wooden floors run throughout the home, forming a neutral backdrop for future owners.